ndrewtl/airspace-jekyll/_posts/2017-05-16-git-for-labs.md

 ### How does GitHub work?

-__The members of the organisational's account repository each have a local copy (i.e. on their computer) of all the files in the repository.
+#### The members of the organisational's account repository each have a local copy (i.e. on their computer) of all the files in the repository.
 The GitHub workflow can be summaries by commit-pull-push.

 __Commit__ - once you've saved your files, you need to commit them - this means they are ready to go up on GitHub (the online copy of the repository).

 __Pull__ - now you need to pull, i.e. make sure you are completely up to date with the online version of the files - other people could have been working on them even if you haven't.

 __Push__ - once you are up to date, you can push your changes - at this point in time your local copy and the online copy of the files will be the same.

-Each file on GitHub has a history, so instead of having many files like `Dissertation_1st_May.R`, `Dissertation_2nd_May.R`, you can have only one and by exploring its history, you can see what it looked at different points in time.
+__Each file on GitHub has a history, so instead of having many files like `Dissertation_1st_May.R`, `Dissertation_2nd_May.R`, you can have only one and by exploring its history, you can see what it looked at different points in time.__

 For example, here is the history for a script.
 Obviously it took me a while to calculate those model predictions!

 <center> <img src="{{ site.baseurl }}/img/filehistory.png" alt="Img" style="width: 1200px;"/> </center>

 You can embed this workflow within `RStudio` using projects and enabling version control for them - we will be doing that shortly in the tutorial.

 #### Get lab members to register on GitHub
 To get started with GitHub and version control, please get each lab member to register on the <a href = "https://github.com/" target="blank">Github website</a> and download and install <a href = "https://git-scm.com/downloads" target="blank">Git</a> for their operating system.

 #### Register an organisational GitHub account for the lab
 Once you are logged in with your personal account, you can <a href="https://github.com/organizations/new">register an organisational GitHub account for the lab </a>.
 The files you put on GitHub will be public (i.e. everyone can see them & suggest changes, but only the people with access to the account can directly edit and add/remove files).
 You can also have a private organisational account on GitHub, which means that only lab members can see the files.
 GitHub offers free private organisational accounts for educational purposes, and you can apply for one using <a href="https://education.github.com/discount_requests/new"> this link.</a>

 <center> <img src="{{ site.baseurl }}/img/register.png" alt="Img" style="width: 1200px;"/> </center>

 #### Add lab members as members of the lab's organisational GitHub account
 Once all lab members are registered on GitHub and you have set up the lab's organisational account, you can add lab members to the list of people who have access to the lab's account.
 You can then decide what sort of privileges you grant users.
 Users can either be members, i.e. they can see all other members, can be granted access to repositories, and can also create new teams and repositories, or they can be owners with full administrative rights to the organization and have complete access to all repositories and teams.
 After the admin has sent out invitations to lab members, they will receive an email notification with a link to accept them.
 You can use the `Members` tab to see members, add new ones, and change their rights.

 <center> <img src="{{ site.baseurl }}/img/members.png" alt="Img" style="width: 1200px;"/> </center>

+<a name="organise"></a>

 ### Organise your lab repository
-<a name="organise"></a>

-###№ What is a repository?
+#### What is a repository?
 GitHub uses repositories - you can think of a repository (_aka_ a repo) as a "master folder" - a repository can have folders within it, or be just separate files.
 In any case, a repository is what holds all of the files associated with a certain project, or in this case a certain lab's work.

 To make a repository, go to `Repositories/New repository` - choose a concise and informative name that has no spaces or funky characters in it.
 This can be your master repo that holds together past and ongoing research, data, scripts, manuscripts.
 Later on you might want to have more repositories - e.g. a repository associated with a particular project that you want to make public or a project where you are actively seeking feedback from a wide audience.
 For now, we will focus on organising and using the lab's main repository that holds the files for all the lab's work.
 With a free GitHub account, you can only create public repositories - if your application for a free private educational repository is approved, you can later change the repo from public to private.